Banco Ambrosiano: Before 1981

 Calvi used his complex network of overseas banks and companies to move money out of Italy, to inflate share prices, and to secure massive unsecured loans.
-In 1978, the Banca d'Italia (Bank of Italy) produced a report on Ambrosiano that predicted future disaster and led to criminal investigations.
+In 1978, the Bank of Italy produced a report on Ambrosiano that predicted future disaster and led to criminal investigations.
 Soon afterward the investigating Milanese magistrate, Alessandrini, was killed by a left-wing terrorist group, while the Bank of Italy official who superintended the inspection, Mario Sarcinelli, was imprisoned on charges that were later dismissed.

 After 1981

 In 1981, police raided the office of Propaganda Due to apprehend the Worshipful Master Licio Gelli and uncover further evidence against Roberto Calvi.
-Calvi was sentenced to four years prison.
+Calvi was sentenced to four years in prison.
 He was released pending appeal and retained his position at the bank.
 Carlo de Benedetti of Olivetti bought into the bank and became deputy chairman, only to leave two months later after receiving Mafia threats and a lack of co-operation from Calvi.
 His replacement, longtime employee Roberto Rosone, was wounded in a Mafia shooting.
-The criminal organization responsible was the Banda della Magliana (Magliana Gang) which had taken over Rome's underworld in the late 1970s, and has been linked to political events of the anni di piombo (years of lead).
+The criminal organization responsible was the Banda della Magliana (Magliana Gang), which had taken over Rome's underworld in the late 1970s, and had been linked to political events of the anni di piombo (years of lead).

-In 1982 the bank was unable to account for $1.287 billion (equivalent to $ in present-day terms).
+In 1982, the bank was unable to account for $1.287 billion (equivalent to $ in present-day terms).
 Calvi fled the country on a false passport, and Rosone arranged for the Bank of Italy to take over.
 Calvi's personal secretary, Graziella Corrocher, left a note denouncing Calvi before leaping to her death from her office window.
 Calvi's body was found hanging from Blackfriars Bridge in London on June 18.

-During July 1982, funds to the off-shore interests were cut off, leading to their collapse, and in August the bank was replaced by the Nuovo Banco Ambrosiano under Giovanni Bazoli.
-Pope John Paul II pledged full transparency regarding the bank's links to the Vatican and brought in lay bankers including German financial expert Hermann Abs, a move that was publicly criticized by Simon Wiesenthal, due to Abs' role as top banker to Nazi Germany from 1938 to 1945.
+During July 1982, funds to the offshore interests were cut off, leading to their collapse, and in August, the bank was replaced by the Nuovo Banco Ambrosiano under Giovanni Bazoli.
+Pope John Paul II pledged full transparency regarding the bank's links to the Vatican and brought in lay bankers, including German financial expert Hermann Abs, a move that was publicly criticized by Simon Wiesenthal, due to Abs's role as top banker to Nazi Germany from 1938 to 1945.
 There was much argument over who should take responsibility for losses incurred by the Old Ambrosiano's off-shore companies, and the Holy See (Vatican) eventually agreed to pay out a substantial sum without accepting liability.

 In April 1992, Carlo De Benedetti, former deputy chairman of Banco Ambrosiano, and 32 other people were convicted of fraud by a Milan court in connection with the bank's collapse.
 Benedetti was sentenced to six years and four months in prison.
 His sentence was overturned in April 1998 by the Court of Cassation.

-In 1994, former Socialist Prime Minister Bettino Craxi was indicted in the Banco Ambrosiano case, along with Licio Gelli, head of Propaganda Due, and former Justice minister Claudio Martelli.
+In 1994, former Socialist Prime Minister Bettino Craxi was indicted in the Banco Ambrosiano case, along with Licio Gelli, head of Propaganda Due, and former Justice Minister Claudio Martelli.
 In April 1998, the Court of Cassation confirmed Licio Gelli's 12-year sentence for the Ambrosiano crash.